lupyuen/pinephone-nuttx/README.md

 - Increase the PWRKEY delays to 2 seconds.
 Still the same problem.

+TODO: Wait longer for PH9 STATUS to become low (>2.5s), then set PB3 PWRKEY to High.
+(After 30s?)

+"After STATUS pin (require external pull-up resistor) outputs a low level, PWRKEY pin can be released"

+TODO: How does Genode OS do this? [(Modem Manager)](https://github.com/genodelabs/genode-allwinner/blob/master/src/drivers/modem/pinephone/main.cc)

 TODO: Can we read PH9 STATUS reliably?
 Is there really a problem with STATUS?
+Genode OS seems to be able to read STATUS

 TODO: Inside UART Driver, log the received chars